Introducing Open Public

 Register now

 After registration, connect a GitHub repository to receive your own Open Public project page.
-Projects outside the starter donated compute offer are welcome too: register, share the page, receive donations, and create compute keys once the project has available balance.
+Projects outside the starter grant are welcome too: register, share the page, receive donations, and create compute keys once the project has balance.

-Our next mission?
-Find you some generous donors.
-To help, you can share your project page on social media, put it into your README, and point your community to it when people ask how to support the project.
-We'll do our best to surface projects and provide exposure wherever possible.
+Share your project page on social media, put it in your README, and point your community to it when people ask how to support the project. opub will surface registered projects wherever it can.

-Once someone has donated to your project, you can create a key and securely apply that compute through leading models such as:
+Once someone has donated to your project, you can create a key and spend that balance on calls to leading models such as:

 • Claude Sonnet 4.6 (anthropic/claude-sonnet-4.6)